farizrahman4u/seq2seq/README.md

 **Continious VS Descrete sequence pairs:**

-* When training on continuous sequence pairs, such as long conversations, use the `Conversational` model instead of `Seq2seq` model.
+* When training on continuous sequence pairs, such as long conversations, use the `Conversational` model instead of `Seq2seq` model, with argument `context_sensitive=True`.
 This is important if you want context sensitive conversational models, so that you can avoid scenarios like this:(Will only work if there are lot of exchanges in each conversation in your training data)

 > **Human**: what is your job ?